-8. In the submission to the Domestic Bursar or Dean for Equality & Diversity, the complainant should set out as clearly and succinctly as possible

-- a) The nature of the behaviour that they are concerned about; - b) The effect of this behaviour on them; and - c) The resolution they are seeking.
+- 8. In the submission to the Domestic Operations Manager or Dean for Equality & Diversity, the complainant should set out as clearly and succinctly as possible and should include: - a) The nature of the behaviour that they are concerned about; - b) The effect of this behaviour on them; and - c) The resolution they are seeking.